 - AIR Hurricane Model for the United States

 - AIR Earthquake Model for the United States

 - AIR Inland Flood Model for the United Sates

 - AIR Severe Thunderstorm Model for the United States

 - AIR Winter Storm Model for the United States

 - AIR Extratropical Cyclone Model for Europe

+- AIR Earthquake Model for the Pan-European Region

+- AIR Inland Flood Model for Great Britain

+- AIR Coastal Flood Model for Great Britain

+- AIR Inland Flood Model for Central Europe

 - AIR Earthquake Model for Japan

 - AIR Typhoon Model for Japan

 - AIR Earthquake Model for Canada

 - AIR Tropical Cyclone Model for the Caribbean

 - AIR Tropical Cyclone Model for Hawaii

+- AIR Earthquake Models for South America

-3.2 Modeled and Non-modeled Perils
+Modeled and Non-Modeled Perils

 Misunderstandings can occur when there is a lack of clarity about what the loss estimates produced by catastrophe models include or do not include.
 In some cases, associated perils that are not explicitly modeled may be captured-at least in some degree-implicitly, to the extent that modeled losses have been validated against actual claims data that may include these sources of loss.
-It should be noted, however, that even for some explicitly modeled perils, such as fire-following earthquake losses, the relative scarcity of detailed claims data necessarily leads to greater uncertainty in the loss estimates.
+It should be noted, however, that even for some explicitly modeled perils, such as firefollowing earthquake losses, the relative scarcity of detailed claims data necessarily leads to greater uncertainty in the loss estimates.
 These issues are discussed in greater detail the AIR Solvency II Reference Guide.